mourisl/Rcorrector/README.md

 ### Output
 For each input file, Rcorrector will generate the corresponding output file with "*.cor.fq/fa" in the directory specified by "-od".

+In the header line for each read, Rcorrector will append some information.

+	"cor": some bases of the sequence are corrected "unfixable_error": the errors could not be corrected "l:INT m:INT h:INT": the lowest, median and highest kmer count of the kmers from the read

 ### Example